Foyle's War: Description

-Detective Chief Superintendent Christopher Foyle (Michael Kitchen), a widower, is quiet, methodical, sagacious, scrupulously honest and frequently underestimated by his foes.
+Detective Chief Superintendent Christopher Foyle (Michael Kitchen), a widower, is quiet, methodical, sagacious, scrupulously honest, and is frequently underestimated by his foes.
 Many of his cases concern profiteering, the black market and murder, and he is often called on to catch criminals who are taking advantage of the confusion created by the war.
 Although Foyle often comes up against high-ranking officials in the British military or intelligence services who would prefer that he mind his own business, he seeks justice tenaciously.
 Throughout the series, he is assisted by his driver, Samantha "Sam" Stewart (Honeysuckle Weeks), and Detective Sergeant Paul Milner (Anthony Howell).

 The first six series are set during the Second World War in Hastings, Sussex, England.
-In series seven, Foyle works after retirement for MI5 on Cold War espionage.
+In series seven, Foyle works after resigning for MI5 on Cold War espionage.
 The stories are largely self-contained.
 There are some running plot strands, primarily involving the career of Foyle's son Andrew Foyle (Julian Ovenden) – a fighter pilot in the Royal Air Force – or Foyle's relationships with minor characters.
 Each episode runs for 90 to 100 minutes, filling a two-hour time slot on ITV when commercials are included.